Magnificent Marrakesh

-I’ve had an inner longing for Morocco ever since I read The Sheltering Sky by Paul Bowles as a teen – even through the storyline features complicated characters on a road to self destruction, descriptive language weaves rich tapestries of the land and its people, evoking desert landscapes, exotic food and mysterious customs.
+I’ve had an inner longing for Morocco since reading The Sheltering Sky by Paul Bowles – even through the storyline features complicated characters on a road to self destruction, descriptive language weaves rich tapestries of the land and its people, evoking desert landscapes, exotic food and mysterious customs.

-From this spot alleyways extend like a labyrinth with what seems like a thousand stores and their pushy sellers, haggling buyers into checking out their goods – everything from leather ware, baskets, clothes, jewellery, fragrant scents, herbs, spices, ceramics, kaftans, rugs, bags and natural cosmetics.
+From this spot alleyways labyrinth with thousands of stores and pushy sellers, haggling, enticing, yelling over the crowds, directing tourist gaze to their leather ware, baskets, clothes, jewellery, fragrant scents, herbs, spices, ceramics, kaftans, rugs, bags and natural cosmetics.
 Look, I knew the shopping would be good but this good?

 • A word on haggling and bargaining : everyone does it and expects it so get into it!
 I was much too polite on my first day so I bought items at full price, probably eliciting laughter behind my back.
 After a few days acclimatising, I began to hustle : advice given to me was to go under half of the stated vendor price, then come up to around half or a little higher.
 Be prepared to walk away – if the vendor bends, the price was right, if they don’t your price was too low.
 Make sure to be nice but firm- vendors appreciate politeness but will take advantage of naivety.

-I’d choose this hotel again particularly for these top floor suite terraces, which were great for romantic nighttime hangouts under the stars, drinking wine with my lover listening to the city bustle, daytime sunbathing with a book and amazing privacy- most riad rooms open to a central indoor courtyard.
+I’d choose this hotel again particularly for one of these 4 top floor suites with terraces, which were great for romantic nighttime hangouts under the stars, drinking wine with my lover listening to the city bustle, daytime sunbathing with a book and amazing privacy- most riad’s rooms open to a central indoor courtyard.

 A woman in a striped dress by Ilio Nema looks over the balcony terrace of Riad Kaiss by Anika in Marrakech, Morocco